The Principles and Practice of Engineering (PE) exam tests for a minimum level of competency in a particular engineering discipline.

 A $375 exam fee is payable directly to NCEES.
 Some licensing boards may require you to file a separate application and pay an application fee as part of the approval process to qualify you for a seat for an NCEES exam.
 Your licensing board may have additional requirements.
 Familiarize yourself with your state licensing board’s unique registration procedures before registering for a PE exam by returning to the primary PE page and choosing your location on the map.

-For more information on the format of the exam and the topics covered download the specifications below.
-The PE Chemical exam includes multiple-choice questions as well as alternative item types (AITs).
+The PE Civil exam includes multiple-choice questions as well as alternative item types (AITs).